jonkanderson/BitBalancedTableHash/README.md

 ## Background

-[Hashing functions](https://en.wikipedia.org/wiki/Hash_function) is a significantly studied area of computer science.
+The [hashing function](https://en.wikipedia.org/wiki/Hash_function) is a well-studied area of computer science.
 They are used, in particular, for efficient management of a [hash table](https://en.wikipedia.org/wiki/Hash_table).
+Ideally, two inputs that are highly similar should produce hashes which are significantly different.

-The Bit-Balanced Table Hash function was developed as an experiment for learning more about the entropy equation in [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
+This Bit-Balanced Table Hash function was developed as an experiment for learning more about the entropy equation in [information theory](https://en.wikipedia.org/wiki/Entropy_(information_theory)).

 ## Motivation

-Developing a hashing fuction is a tricky beast.
-Any idea to [obfuscate](https://en.wikipedia.org/wiki/Obfuscation) the resulting hash may seem clever to the inventor but could potentially *lose* entropy rather than provide any gain.
+Developing a hashing function is a tricky beast.
+Any idea to [obfuscate](https://en.wikipedia.org/wiki/Obfuscation) the resulting hash may seem clever to the inventor but can often *lose* entropy rather than provide any gain.

 The main principles of this hash were based on the following observations:

 - The [bitwise operators](https://en.wikipedia.org/wiki/Bitwise_operation) *xor* and *rotate* are particularly safe as reduction operators when hashing.
-- Input data is particularly *unsafe* for inclusion directly into a hash.
-(Ideally, two inputs that are highly similar should produce hashes that are significantly different.)
+- Input data is particularly *unsafe* for inclusion into a hash directly.
 - Bitstrings which are balanced with an equal number of 1's versus 0's will less likely contribute bias as to the number of 1's in the resulting hash.
-- A table of balanced bitstrings could be used as the *only* source for contributing to the resulting hash.
+- It is feasible that a table of balanced bitstrings could be used as the *only* source for contributing to a resulting hash.
-- Input data could be interpreteted as byte-instructions.
-So, in this implementation, each byte provides two pieces of information: *advance* and *shift*.
+- Input data could be interpreted as byte-instructions.

+So, in this hash implementation, each byte provides two pieces of information: *advance* and *shift*.
 The *advance* is the number of slots to advance an index in the table with a minimum value of 1.
-The *shift* idicates the number of bits to rotate the table value before including it into the hash.
-The resulting value is then combined with the hash using an *xor* operation.
+The *shift* indicates the number of bits to rotate the table value before including it into the hash.
+The resulting value is then combined into the hash using an *xor* operation.
+Each *xor* will toggle exactly half of the bits of the hash.

 ## Equations